dariomrk/Tasks-Deno/README.md

 | ./server.ts
 |       App client
 ```

+---
+# Debugging

+- If using VSCode press `F5` to enjoy the integrated debugger.

 <!-- Footnotes -->
 [^1]: Assuming default connection values.
 Take into consideration that you might have to alter the connection string.
 [^2]: Assuming that there is no `.env` file and that the application is fallbacking to using `.env.defaults` DB_NAME value.